 - Ambulatory liver clinics

-The University of Cincinnati Medical Center gastroenterology and hepatology inpatient service is a comprised of a full medical team that cares for patients with digestive disorders admitted to the medical service.
+The University of Cincinnati Medical Center GI Inpatient Service is comprised of a full medical team that cares for patients with digestive disorders admitted to the medical service.
 This rotation affords fellows the opportunity to function in a role that is similar to an academic faculty member.
 Mornings are spent rounding with the service attending and medical team.
-Fellows are expected to formulate diagnostic and treatment plans for patients and to assist with the supervision and teaching of the housestaff and medical students.
+Fellows are expected to formulate diagnostic and treatment plans for patients and to assist with the supervision and teaching of the house staff and medical students.
 In order to maintain continuity of care, the fellow performs procedures on those patients admitted to the service.

 Rotations at the Cincinnati VA Medical Center provide additional endoscopic experience and clinical training in gastroenterology, hepatology, and pancreatic disorders.